Why Adopting a Shelter Pet Is Good for Your Wallet and Your Soul

 While millions of dogs, cats and other animals have found loving homes, the American Society for the Prevention of Cruelty to Animals (ASPCA) estimates that 3.3 million dogs and 3.2 million cats enter animal shelters nationwide every year.

-National Adopt a Shelter Pet Day is the perfect time to bring home a new furball, but first check out a few financial reasons you should consider adopting shelter pets.
+This month is the perfect time to bring home a new furball, but first check out a few financial reasons you should consider adopting shelter pets.

 Shelter Pets Costs Less

 Adoption makes good fiscal sense because it costs far less to rescue a pet from a shelter than it does to buy one from a breeder or pet store.

 Costs can vary depending on where you live and whether you’re interested in adopting a cat or a dog.
 Costs can range from as low as $20 for a cat or dog in Minnesota to $325 for a young puppy in western Pennsylvania, but the average national runs around $100 for dogs and $50 for cats.